Poison Spider Mesa Trailhead

 The trailhead is the primary access for the Poison Spider Mesa Route, an approximately 16-mile four-wheel drive and mountain bike loop trail.
 The Golden Spike Route is also accessed from the trailhead as it links to the Gemini Bridges Road.

-The Poison Spider Dinosaur tracksite, 1.2 mile Longbow Arch and 1.3 mile Poison Spider Bench trails are also accessed from the trailhead.
-The dinosaur tracksite is visible from the trailhead and is a short 5-minute hike for a close-up view.
+Additionally, this serves at the trailhead for the 1.2-mile Longbow Arch hiking tail, the 1.3-mile Poison Spider Bench hiking trail, and the Poison Spider Dinosaur Track site.
+The dinosaur track site is visible from the trailhead and is a short five minute hike for a close-up view.
 There are tracks from at least 10 different carnivorous dinosaurs.
 These trails require hiking and scrambling over rough terrain.

 The BLM has created two georeferenced PDF maps that cover this area: the Poison Spider Mesa Map and the Poison Spider Designated Routes Map.
 You can download these maps while you have cell coverage and plot your location using a 3rd party app even when you are outside of cell coverage.